jonasbn/til/bash/getting_process_id_of_child_process.md

-# Getting Process-id of a Child Proces
+# Getting Process-id of a Child Process

 Implementing parallel processing is possible in `bash`.
-You can put a job in the background with the `&` on the commandline and in your script.
+You can put a job in the background with the `&` on the command line and in your script.

-You can obtain the id of the child proces, by referring to `$!` and the parent proces id using `$$`.
+You can obtain the id of the child process, by referring to `$!` and the parent process id using `$$`.

 I use this simple trick to play sounds for log running jobs providing [audible feedback](https://lastmover.wordpress.com/2018/08/26/audible-feedback/).